dimkadenisov/highlight-string/README.md

 Tiny util to highlight given string in text.
+Written in **TypeScript**.
+Better alternative for [highlight-words-core](https://github.com/bvaughn/react-highlight-words).

 ## API

 This package contains only one function exported as `getChunks`.
-This method searches a string of text for a set of search terms and returns an array of chunks that describe the matches found.
-Better to see an example:
+This method searches for a given string in text and returns an array of chunks that describes the matches found.
+For example:

 ```js
 import { getChunks } from 'highlight-string';